JulienDufour/velodyne_tracking/README.md

 ## osm-history-splitter-master

-[osm-history-splitter-master](https://github.com/MaZderMind/osm-history-splitter) is an external code which uses here to cut osm map in the purpore of improve calculation.
-To use it, go into /iclude/osm/osm-history-splitter-master and build it :
+[osm-history-splitter-master](https://github.com/MaZderMind/osm-history-splitter) is an external code which is used here to cut osm map in the purpore of improve calculation.
+To use it, go into /include/osm/osm-history-splitter-master and build it :

     mkdir build
     cd build